graniticio/granitic/doc/ref/fac-http-server.md

 This will create (or append) a UTF-8 encoded file called `access.log` in the same directory that you started your application (e.g. your application's working directory).
 You can change this specifying a full or relative path to a file with `HTTPServer.AccessLog.LogPath`.
 Your application must have filesystem permission to create and edit the file at that path.
-You can also choose to be written stdout instead of a file to fill in "stdout".

 The format and information recorded for each request is highly customisable and is described in detail below.

+### STDOUT logging

+If you need your application to write access logs to `STDOUT`, the preferred option is to set `HTTPServer.AccessLog.LogPath` to whatever file path represents `STDOUT` on your OS (e.g. `/dev/stdout`).

+If your OS does not support this concept, you can set `HTTPServer.AccessLog.LogPath` to `STDOUT` and Granitic will use Go's [os.Stdout](https://golang.org/pkg/os/#pkg-variables) file to write access log entries.

 ### Timestamps